Fannin County License Hearing Guide

 What It Is

-- Separate from Criminal Court: The outcome of the ALR hearing does not automatically determine the outcome of your criminal DUI case, and vice versa.
+- Separate from Criminal Court: The ALR hearing is an administrative proceeding, not a criminal trial.
+The outcome of the ALR hearing does not directly determine your guilt or innocence in the criminal DUI case.

 How to Prepare

-- Whether the officer had probable cause to stop you.
+- Whether the police had probable cause to stop you.

 - Whether you were properly advised of your implied consent rights.

-- Whether the BAC results are accurate.
+- Whether the breath or blood test results were accurate.

 Possible Outcomes

-- Suspension Upheld: If the hearing officer finds that the DDS has met its burden of proof, your license suspension will be upheld.
+- Suspension Upheld: If the hearing officer finds that the DDS has met its burden of proof, your license will be suspended.

-- Restricted/Hardship License Granted: Even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive under certain circumstances (see below).
+- Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a limited driving permit (also known as a hardship license) that allows you to drive for specific purposes, such as work, school, or medical appointments.

 Hardship/Restricted License in Georgia